 The State of the Union address is now customarily delivered in the House chamber of the Capitol, before a joint session of Congress.
-A concurrent resolution, agreed to by both chambers, sets aside an appointed time for a joint session of the House and Senate "for the purpose of receiving such communication as the President of the United States shall be pleased to make to them."8
+A concurrent resolution, agreed to by both chambers, sets aside an appointed time for a joint session of the House and Senate "for the purpose of receiving such communication as the President of the United States shall be pleased to make to them."13

 Aside from reserved places for leadership, seats in the chamber are not assigned to Members.
-Anytime during the day, House Members may claim a seat for the evening's address.
-However, they must remain physically in the seat to retain their place for the speech.9
+Any time during the day, House Members may claim a seat for the evening's address.
+They must, however, remain physically in the seat to retain their place for the speech.14

 At the designated time, Senators cross the Capitol to the House chamber, where seats are reserved for them as a group at the front of the chamber.
 The Speaker and the Vice President (in his capacity as President of the Senate) occupy seats on the dais, and the Speaker presides.
-Seats in the well of the House chamber are reserved for the President's Cabinet, Justices of the Supreme Court who choose to attend, the Joint Chiefs of Staff, former Members of Congress, and members of the diplomatic corps.10
+Seats in the well of the House chamber are reserved for the President's Cabinet, Justices of the Supreme Court, the Joint Chiefs of Staff, former Members of Congress, and members of the diplomatic corps.15

-In accord with longstanding custom and to ensure the continuity of government, one cabinet secretary does not attend the speech.
+In accord with long-standing custom and to ensure the continuity of government, one Cabinet secretary does not attend the speech.
 After September 11, 2001, congressional leadership began designating two Members from each house of Congress, representing both parties, to remain absent from the Capitol during the President's speech.